Are you looking for a top-quality running shoe from Brooks? Then both the Glycerin 17 and Ghost 11 should be at the top of your list.

 Sure there were a couple of bumps on the way, but through and through, Brooks has been one of the giants in the running shoe business since the mid-90s.
 Not only does the company produce high-quality running shoes, but it also makes them suitable for professional and rookie athletes of different abilities.
 This is exactly why Brooks Running is constantly recommended as a favorite for the running community.

-Brooks and Ghost: Two of the Most Popular Runners
+Brooks Glycerin and Brooks Ghost: Two of the Most Popular Runners

 Arguably, two of Brooks’ top runners are the Glycerin and the Ghost.
 Whenever the best running shoes are concerned, these two will always be the most coveted products there are.
 Brooks always ups the ante with these two when it comes to technological updates.
 These two shoes are neutral-based running shoes that excel in speed, comfort, and performance.